 - Novels (serialized or single-volume).

-- Commentaries on language, writing, literary art and culture.
+- Nonfiction essays on language, writing, literary art, history, culture and aesthetics.

 - Narrative-based multi-media projects (i.e. audiobooks and radiodramas).